FYCodeLab/SweetSpot/README.md

 ## How to Use

-1. Collect guesses and paste them (as one number per line) into `Data.txt`.
+1. Collect guesses and paste them (as one number per line) into `DATASTUDENTS.TXT`.
-2. Open RStudio and run `SWEETCOUNT.R`.
+2. Open RStudio and run `SWEETCOUNT3.R`.
 3. Plots will be displayed in the RStudio plot viewer.
 4. Discuss the results in class!